Blood-Splattered Wedding Dress

-- Another subversion comes in Decade where in her visions Natsumi is always wearing a white dress.
+- Decade where in her visions Natsumi is always wearing a white dress.
 It is revealed it the last episode to be a wedding dress.
 It also crosses with Blood Spattered Innocent as she is forced to watch either Decade kill everyone or Decade get killed.
 The season finale hints at the latter, though he survived for two new movies to end the series in December

 - Rizzoli & Isles: "Cuts Like a Knife" opens with a bride staggering into a wedding chapel, he dress soaked with blood from her cut throat.